RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 2025-Aug-22 12:57:55,220:td3_trainer:train:INFO: total grad norm after 5000 time steps: 8.078854200195888
 2025-Aug-22 12:57:58,363:td3_trainer:train:INFO: Evaluating model - Time step: 925000 - Mean returns: 5520.13
 ```
-Figure: TD3 Log - Exploding Gradients Over Longer Trajectories.
+Figure 25: TD3 Log - Exploding Gradients Over Longer Trajectories.

 The gradient updates increased to magnitudes from ~7 to over ~21 in some instances.
 While TD3 employs stabilisation methods - clipped double-Q learning to minimise the estimation of two critics and soft target updates - the implemenation doesn't apply any management of the updates to the actor itself.
 The actor losses are provided by one critic network, if the Q-value is overestimated, the gradient with respect to actions will be larger:

 ```math
 \nabla_a Q^{\pi}(s, a)
 ```
-Figure: Gradient of the critic Q-value output for a given action (a) in state (s); used to update the actor policy.
+Figure 26: Gradient of the critic Q-value output for a given action (a) in state (s); used to update the actor policy.

 This will directly increase the magnitude of the policy gradient used to update the actor.
 The scale of the Q-value estimates are directly linked to the magnitude of the updates to the actor (Shen 2024, p.152).
 The logs from the experiments suggest that clipping the gradient norm to 5 should stabilise this problem.